theprivateer/blog/content/default/pages/about.md

 ## Interests

 Outside of work, besides the [occasional software side-project](/category/projects) I spend my time refining my wood-fired pizza technique, cycling on the road and on trails, and running.
-I started running in the past year and a half and am currently training for my first marathon, the [Gold Coast Marathon](https://goldcoastmarathon.com.au).
+I started running in the past year and a half and am currently training for my first marathon, the [Gold Coast Marathon](https://goldcoastmarathon.com.au). **Update:** [I did it!](/blog/i-ran-my-first-marathon)

 ## Get in touch